What is R?

 a <- 2 + 5

-If you enter the name of an existing variable into the console, its content will be printed to the console output.
+If you enter the name of an existing variable into the console, its content is printed to the console output.

 a